-The Environmental Protection Agency’s (EPA’s) approval of dicamba for on-crop use was contingent on reformulating the herbicide to eliminate its volatility and propensity to drift.
+The Environmental Protection Agency’s (EPA’s) approval of dicamba for on-crop use was contingent on reformulating the herbicide to eliminate its volatility and propensity to move.
 A new formulation of dicamba made by Monsanto (called XttendiMax) was approved in November 2016, and a second formulation made by German chemical company BASF (called Engenia) was approved in December 2016.

 Dicamba Misuse Complaints Piling Up in 2017

 If the newly approved dicamba formulations had succeeded in reducing volatility, we would not see widespread damages to dicamba-vulnerable crops in 2017.

 But that’s not the case.
 Farmers have already filed several hundred complaints in Arkansas, Missouri, and other states this year.
 These complaints are associated with the BASF-made dicamba formulation, Engenia, which is the only dicamba product approved for on-crop application in Arkansas.